Scene Assessment

 • If you suspect head/neck/spine injury, use a jaw-thrust technique.

 • Turn victim to their side if find difficult in removing it with fingers.
+It is recommend to turn them towards you so you can see it clearly.

 Step 3 - Breathing